-I'm a journalist with over a decade of experience at the world's most established and newest media companies.
-I have a range of experience from live production to documentaries to launching new shows.
+I'm a journalist with over a decade of experience, from live production to documentaries to launching new shows.
 I like making complicated subjects understandable.

 I hold an MBA with distinction from Columbia Business School, where I received a full tuition Wiegers fellowship.
 I also have an MS from Columbia's Journalism School, where I was a Knight-Bagehot fellow, and a BA with honors from Harvard.
 I lived and taught in Romania for a year as a Fulbright fellow.